AUSAXS/AUSAXS/README.md

  * [ ] Grid: Something weird is going on with the volume, probably related to the above problem.
 Checkout a build from a few days ago and compare histograms.

 # Stuff to consider
+## General:
+ * Consider using Eigen as math backend

 ## Grid:
  * Consider simply calculating and using the bounding box at initialization as the entire grid instead of wasting memory
  * Consider how to improve culling method